By Jennifer Olson

 Know your purpose or mission.
 Studies show that people who love what they do are more motivated and engaged in their work or business.

 Write down your areas of expertise and mastery.
-Few people actually take the time to list out and acknowledge all of the areas where they excel.
+Few people take the time to list out and acknowledge all areas where they excel.
 If you don’t know them, neither will anyone else.
 Start a list.
 When you get stuck, ask your friends and colleagues where they think you excel and add those items to the list.
 Keep adding until you’ve exhausted the possibilities.
 Then place the list in a prominent place where you can see it.
 Read through it each day until you know it backwards and forwards and can own your strengths in these areas.

 Explore your point of view.
 Once we know what we’re passionate about, our areas of expertise, and our true weaknesses, the next step is to learn to trust our inner voice.
 We all have opinions based on our expertise and experience, yet few are willing to stand out and declare their beliefs.
 This is what makes people stand apart from others.
-IF you want to be successful, you must be able to own your opinions – your point of view of the world.
+IF you want to be successful, you must be able to own your opinions – your point of view in the world.
 When you share that point of view, it does two things.
 It first allows people to decide if they agree or disagree with your opinion.
 This is super important in business as it allows people to decide if they are, what Seth Godin refers to as, part of your “tribe” or not.
 Secondly, it allows people to trust you since you took a step in being vulnerable, in sharing a part of you.
 Trust only happens when people can share vulnerability.
-So how do you explore your point of view?
+So, how do you explore your point of view?
 A great way to start practicing is to find opinion pieces in the newspaper, online or on news TV channels.
 When the expert shares their opinion, take a moment and ask yourself – Do I agree?
 Why or why not?
-Feel free to journal your answers or start a conversation with others to really explore all facets of your answers, thoughts and feelings.
+Feel free to journal your answers or start a conversation with others to really explore all facets of your thoughts and feelings.
 As you start getting clear on what you believe and why, start sharing those thoughts with close friends and colleagues.
 See where the conversation, and your beliefs, take you.

 As you can see, owning your value, perspective, expertise and worth is not just about “being confident”.
 It’s about knowing who you authentically are and expressing that every day.
 This is a journey and a practice.
 It doesn’t happen overnight.
 If you can start with some of the piece above, you will begin laying a foundation along the right path.